Strictly Elvis No. 6 (October 1968)

 By Geert Hof

-Welcome to issue number 6 of Rocky Barra’s classic All Elvis magazine!
+Welcome to issue No. 6 of Rocky Barra‘s classic Elvis magazine!

 Some of this month’s highlights:

 – Be sure to read Rocky’s heartwarming account of his first trip to Graceland and his interview with Vester Presley.

 – “NBC has 24 hours of Elvis on videotape.”

 – “Elvis has over 400 tracks in the can (recorded but not released on record).”

 – “Director Mark Rydell wanted Elvis to star in Midnight Cowboy.”